 Also consider how UXD techniques may be used further on in your project.
 For example, during the testing and analysis phase of your project, you may want to ask friends to test your site and provide feedback.
 How will this be organised?

 You are not limited only to those topics covered in the workshops, feel free to explore User Experience Design (or User Centred Design) to find the tools you may need in developing a robust, accessible, and inclusive approach to the design of your Major Project site.

-Assessments will be based on your coverage of the subject, the relevance of the chosen techniques, and how well you have been able to synthesise UXD concepts and turn them into a plan for your project website.
+Assessments will be based on your coverage of the subject, your understanding of the techniques used, the relevance of the chosen techniques to your Major Project, and how well you have been able to synthesise UXD concepts and turn them into a plan for your project website.